Mcas4150/slideshow/README.md

 ## Design Decisions

-I wanted the design of this project to be simple yet attention-grabbing.
-The color palette was inspired by military grey and warning labels, colors which for some reason appeal to me.
-I added some slight animation to the buttons, and made the project mobile-friendly
+I wanted the design of this project to be simple yet attentive.
+The color palette was inspired by military grey and warning labels.
+I also  added some slight animation to the buttons, and made the project mobile-friendly

 ## Development Decisions

-The biggest decision of this project by far was deciding to keep it written in ReactJS.
-Although the prompt clearly states to avoid any use of libraries, I felt that given the time constraints and the desire to deliver the best possible example of my abilities, I chose to stick with the workflow and framework I know best.
-However, I believe the relative simplicity of the project allows it to still be entirely legible to someone unfamiliar with ReactJS
+The biggest decision of this project was probably choosing to use ReactJS over vanilla javascript.
+Although the prompt forbid use of libraries, ReactJS was also one of the desired modern framework skills for the position.
+Since most of my recent work has been in react, its use delivered a better project given the time constraints.
+However, I believe the project architecture is still entirely readable

-The images are sourced from an API server I hosted on a seperate heroku remote: https://tranquil-hollows-62149.herokuapp.com/api/images
+The images are sourced from an API server I hosted on a seperate heroku server: https://tranquil-hollows-62149.herokuapp.com/api/images

 ## Areas for future improvement